Alternating groups as flag-transitive automorphism groups of 2-designs with block size seven: Acknowledgements

 \section{Acknowledgements}

 The author is grateful to Alice Devillers and Cheryl E. Praeger for supporting her visit to UWA (The University of Western Australia) during February–June 2023.
 She also thanks Bu-Ali Sina University for the support during her sabbatical leave.
-The author thanks the reviewers for their helpful comments and suggestions.